ant-media/ant-media-documentation/docs/guides/recording-live-streams/media-push-plugin.md

 Media Push Plugin can stream everything on the given web page with video and audio in realtime.

+# How Media Push Works
+Media Push opens up a Headless chrome on the server side , a user can send a REST request with a URL of the page that is desired to be recorded , when the request is received on the server side a new chrome tab is opened with the URL , as soon as the page gets loaded the screen is recorded using Media Stream APIs and re-streamed back to Ant Media Server , from where you can record the stream or play back the stream using WebRTC HLS or Dash.

 ## Features

 ### 1. Broadcast the whole web page